-As one of the partners of the “Pacte Climat”, IMS assists the municipalities and companies of the national territory in chapter 6: cooperation and communication.
-As a neutral interlocutor, IMS ensures municipalities and territorial actors connect to create alliances around innovative, virtuous and sustainable projects.
+IMS is a partner of the Climate Pact.
+We support municipalities and businesses in the national territory on chapter 6 of the catalog of measures: cooperation and communication.
+A neutral interlocutor, IMS provides the link between municipalities and territorial stakeholders in order to create alliances around innovative, virtuous and sustainable projects.

 A collaborative approach

-Sharing good practices and collaborative work as an accelerator of change are at the heart of IMS’ work.
-State actors, public or private, form an ecosystem whose different elements cannot be considered separately.
-The IMS approach involves creating collaborative synergies to make connections between actors, topics and geographical areas.
+The exchange of best practices and collaborative work as an accelerator of change are at the heart of IMS’ work.
+State, public or private territorial actors form an ecosystem whose different elements cannot be considered separately.
+IMS' approach consists of implementing collaborative synergies in order to create links between actors, themes and geographical areas that may concern:

-- Creation of new activities to develop a spirit of cohesion between companies based in the same territory (co-creative workshops, organisation of conferences, development of communication platforms, etc.)
+- The creation of new activities in order to develop a spirit of cohesion between companies located in the same territory (co-creative workshops, organization of conferences, etc.)

-- Pooling of services between companies (collective waste management, responsible mobility, anti-food waste campaigns, etc.)
+- The pooling of services for businesses (collective waste management, promotion of responsible mobility, anti-waste campaign, etc.)

 - The valorisation/exchange of industrial flows (supports circular economy approaches) and Repair Cafés